input-output-hk/essential-cardano-content/content/article/dynamic-p2p-is-available-on-mainnet.md

 See this [technical specification](https://input-output-hk.github.io/ouroboros-network/pdfs/network-spec/network-spec.pdf) for more details.

-﻿_We’re continuing to share further updates with the SPO community and invite everyone to join the_ [SPO Telegram group](https://t.me/SPOannouncements) and [Discord channel](https://discord.com/invite/inputoutput) for technical discussions.
+We’re continuing to share further updates with the SPO community and invite everyone to join the [SPO Telegram group](https://t.me/SPOannouncements) and [Discord channel](https://discord.com/invite/inputoutput) for technical discussions.